sagardoshi08/magento1-easy-template-path-hints/README.md

 # Magento 1.9x Easy Template Path Hints
-Magento 1.9x Easy Template Path Hints extension
+Easy Template Path Hint extension is used to turn on the template path hints for frontend & backend with ease in a secured way.
+Moreover it's BEST way of turning on the template path hints..